bagustris/speech-recognition-course/M3_Acoustic_Modeling/readme.md

 Before studying HMMs, it will be useful to briefly review Markov chains.
 Markov chains are a method for modeling random processes.
 In a Markov chains, discrete events are modeled with a number of states.
 The movement among states is governed by a random process.

 Let's consider an example.
-In a weather prediction application, the states could be " Sunny", " Partly Cloud", " Cloudy", and " Raining".
+In a weather prediction application, the states could be "Sunny", "Partly Cloud", "Cloudy", and "Raining".
 If we wanted to consider the probability of a particular 5 day forecast, e.g. $P(p,p,c,r,s)$, we would employ Bayes' rule to break up this joint probability into a series of conditional probabilities.

 ```math
 p(X1,X2,X3,X4,X5)=p(X5|X4,X3,X2,X1)p(X4|X3,X2,X1)p(X3|X2,X1)p(X2|X1)p(X1)